Jedson Pinto

 Tags: Information Production, Disclosure, Machine Learning, Capital Markets.

 Impartial Intelligence?
-Evidence of Country Bias in AI Financial Analysis [Link], with Fabio Motoki.
+Evidence of Country Bias in AI Financial Analysis, with Fabio Motoki.

 Tags: AI, LLM, Algorithmic fairness, Fraud Detection.